 Everything you wanted to know about alcohol: how to drink and minimize calories

-If there’s one topic today that sparks a lot of debate, it has to be that of alcohol and fitness.
-You can bet that there are a lot of strong opinions on both sides, and we can’t seem to conclude.
+If there's one topic today that sparks a lot of debate, it has to be that of alcohol and fitness.
+People want to know if they can still pop down to the store, similar to this liquor store Denver area, to buy some alcohol but continue to keep fit and lose weight at the same time.
+You can bet that there are a lot of strong opinions on both sides, and we can't seem to conclude.

 On the one hand, you've got folks who state that alcohol is evil, wrong and fattening - the Devil itself.
 On the other hand, people don't mind alcohol, and even consume it while still making significant progress in the gym.